The Best Tent Waterproofing Sprays in 2022

 Dry Guy Tent Waterproofing Sprays

-Dry Guy Tent Waterproofing Spray does just what it sounds like it does, keeps you a dry guy under the roof of your tent.
-It is best if used on outdoor gear and still keeps it breathable and useful.
+Dry Guy Tent Waterproofing Spray does just what it sounds like it does: it keeps you a dry guy under the roof of your tent.
+It is best for outdoor gear, keeping it breathable and valuable.

-This spray is a concentrated formula specific for tent walls, zippers, and groundsheets.
-Be careful what other things you use it on since it goes on in a thicker concentration.
-It still preserves the breathability of the membrane.
+This spray is a concentrated formula for tent walls, zippers, and groundsheets.
+Since it goes on in a thicker concentration, be careful what other things you use it on.
+However, it still preserves the membrane’s breathability.

 What we like